-1. All Bridgeport Police Department prisoners being transported for any reason shall be restrained with appropriate devices that provide for the safety and security of both prisoners and officers.
-As a rule, prisoners will be secured with handcuffs behind their back; however, officer discretion may be used when determining what type of restraint device may be appropriate for prisoners who may be the exception to the rule.
-Race and gender will not be considered as a factor in determining whether or not a prisoner will be restrained during transport.
-The determination of how a prisoner will be restrained will be based upon an assessment of the prisoner's flight risk or propensity for violence, based upon; the severity of the charges, the prisoners' physical condition (age, illness, injury, etc.), the distance to be transported, and the mode of transportation.
+- 1. All Hartford Police Department prisoners being transported for any reason shall be restrained with appropriate devices that provide for the safety and security of both prisoners and officers. - a.
+In most circumstances, prisoners will be secured with handcuffs behind their back; however, officer discretion may be used when determining what type of restraint device may be appropriate for prisoners who may be the exception to the rule. - i.
+Prisoners transported in the Prisoner Transport Van should not normally be restrained with handcuffs (see sec.
+IV.O below). - b.
+Race and gender will not be considered as a factor in determining whether or not a prisoner will be restrained during transport. - c.
+The determination of how a prisoner will be restrained will be based upon an assessment of the prisoner's flight risk or propensity for violence, based upon: the severity of the charges, the prisoner's physical condition (age, illness, injury, etc.), the distance to be transported, and the mode of transportation.

-- 2. Prisoners will never: - a.
-Be handcuffed to any part of a vehicle. - b.
-Be handcuffed to a member of the opposite sex. - c.
-Be handcuffed to an adult, when they are a juvenile, unless they are related. - 3.
-Officers will document the restraint technique used for each prisoner in their report. - 4.
+2. Prisoners will never:

+- a.
+Be handcuffed to any part of a vehicle; - b.
+Be handcuffed to a member of the opposite sex; or - c.
+Be handcuffed to an adult, when they are a juvenile; unless they are related.

+- 3. Officers will document the restraint technique used for each prisoner in their report. - 4.
 When restraining a prisoner: - a.
-Restrains shall be applied so as not to cause injury or restrict circulation. - b.
-All restraints shall be double locked if they are so equipped. - c.
-Handcuffs and/or body chains shall be used on all prisoners transported by vehicle. - d.
-Leg irons may be used on high-risk prisoner transports. - e.
-Flex cuffs may be used when necessary. - f.
+Restraints shall be applied so as not to cause injury or restrict circulation. - b.
+All restraints shall be double locked, if they are so equipped. - c.
+Handcuffs and/or body chains shall be used on all prisoners transported by vehicle. - i.
+An exception to this is when the prisoner is being transported via the transport wagon, in which case handcuffs should not normally be used. - d.
+Leg irons may be used on high risk prisoner transports. - e.
+Flex cuffs may be used, when necessary. - f.
 Absent exigent circumstances, restraints shall not be removed until the prisoner has reached the final destination. - 5.
 Ill, injured, mentally ill, and physically handicapped prisoners present unique conditions that may dictate special care and treatment during the transport process. - a.
 Such prisoners shall be transported in the most secure and safe manner possible. - b.
 If the mental illness or physical handicap prevents a safe and secure transportation in a police vehicle, an ambulance may be called to assist with transport.
 These circumstances still require an evaluation by the transporting officer of the violence/flight risk of the prisoner being transported. - c.
-Special attention shall be given to persons who are non-ambulatory, or those requiring wheelchairs, crutches, or prosthetic appliances, and those requiring medicine. - d.
-The Shift Supervisor shall make a decision on what, if any, restraining devices should be utilized and how they will be utilized.
-In those instances where an accused appears to be or may be in need of immediate medical treatment after being taken into custody, the Shift Supervisor may authorize the subject to be taken directly to a Health Care Facility.
+Special attention shall be given to persons who are non-ambulatory, or those requiring wheelchairs, crutches, or prosthetic appliances, and those requiring medicine.